 Check the Daily Rewards section by tapping the clipboard icon on the right side of the screen.
 The first reward gives you a guaranteed item.
 The middle reward offers coins and an item.
 You can get a reward every 4-5 hours.
 Sometimes rewards may take time and you may even have to wait 8 long hours before you can receive another one.
 You can, however, speedup time by watching a short 30 second video.

 You can find missing items easily on the battle deck page.
 On the world map, tap the worker helmet icon and then tap a team member.
-Next, tap the green button and press the “To Battle” button.
+Next, tap the green button and press the “To Battle” button (see the above screenshot).
 The game will take you to a mission that provides the missing item.

 6. Guide to Buying and Selling Items